gustavorodrii/gustavorodrii/README.md

   </h1>

   <p align="center">
-    I'm a Systems Analysis and Development student and here are some of my own projects.
+    I'm a mobile developer and here are some of my own projects.
   </p>